polymerdevs/Quest-Into-The-Polyverse-Phase-1/README.md

 The PIT embodies Polymer’s commitment to innovation, security, and scalability to the interoperability landscape.
 Polymer brings together developers, rollup and infrastructure operators to explore, build, and contribute towards the _Interchain_ thesis.

+As an initiative to honor developers instrumental to Ethereum's scalability via Layer-2 infra, cross-chain application development, and advancing IBC in the Cosmos ecosystem, we're offering rewards for past contributions.

 ### Polymer HUB
 Polymer Hub is the first Layer 2 natively built for interoperability, connecting Ethereum’s growing rollup ecosystem using Inter-Blockchain Communication protocol.
 Polymer’s initial focus is to provide the developer community with tools to connect the Superchain and permissionlessly add new OP-stack rollups to the wider Superchain network.
 The Polymer Hub brings IBC as the centerpiece of the superchain and helps rollups communicate with a common messaging standard.
 In order to better understand and test out IBC’s capabilities, enter the Polymer Incentivized Testnet.